Many people believe that most Los Angeles Medicare and medical fraud defendants “knew what they were doing.”

 Many defendants also wind up riding – for lack of a better term – an “emotional rollercoaster” during the proceedings.
 Yes, the threat of going to jail, losing your license, and seeing your business and reputation destroyed can be disconcerting, to say the least.
 However, most complex fraud cases have serious ups and downs.
 Don’t think of your journey ahead as a sprint – rather, think of it as a mountain climb.
 There will be times when you feel exhausted and depleted.
 And there will be times when you feel elated – like you’ve “reached the peak.”

 Learn to mitigate against the high feelings and low feelings, and you will much better positioned to think clearly and effectively about best steps and best practices.

-Harvard Law School educated ex-prosecutor Michael Kraut, of Southern California’s Kraut Law Group, has a wealth of experience fighting on both sides of complex healthcare fraud cases.
+Harvard Law School educated ex-prosecutor Michael Kraut, of Southern California’s Kraut Criminal & DUI Lawyers, has a wealth of experience fighting on both sides of complex healthcare fraud cases.
 For nearly 15 years, he served as a Senior Deputy District Attorney for the city.
 In that position, he helped the government build and execute many complex criminal cases.
 In his more recent capacity as a criminal defense lawyer, Mr. Kraut and his associates have used their skills, negotiating savvy, and connections to generate exceptional results for their clients.